cipherfox avatar

 The name comes from Sovereign AI Grid, the wider project this blog is part of.
 A network of self-hosted AI services, knowledge tools, and infrastructure built to work without cloud APIs or third-party accounts.

-nextcloud.org, the entire self-hosting tradition lives there.
-This blog is a
+.org was the deliberate choice. archlinux.org, yunohost.org, nextcloud.org, the entire self-hosting tradition lives there.
+This blog is a mission, not a business front, and the TLD should reflect that.

-Hosted with Flokinet, paid in bitcoin, no KYC.
+Hosted with Flokinet , paid in bitcoin, no KYC.
 Domain registered with the same provider, WHOIS privacy enabled by default.

 Support